 In addition, Cyprus and the Canadian Commercial Corporation (CCC) – a Crown Corporation of the Government of Canada – signed an MoU in 2017 on health to foster cooperation in the fields of medicine, research and education, and to develop projects of mutual benefit.
 In 2018, Cyprus and Jordan signed a number of bilateral agreements including one on public health and medical science, with a similar protocol also signed with Russia.

-Marking a significant role on an EU level, Cyprus has one of its own in the role of EU Health Commissioner, Stella Kyriakides with extensive experience working at the Health Ministry and working towards helping cancer patients.
+Marking a significant role on an EU level, Cyprus has one of its own in the role of EU Health Commissioner, Stella Kyriakides with extensive experience working at the Health Ministry and working towards helping cancer victims.

 Cross-Border Medical Services